Agri-environmental indicator - gross nitrogen balance

 - Gross manure input, which is calculated from:

-- manure production (N excretion; according to the current methodology no reductions are made for N losses due to volatilisation in stables, storages and with the application to the land);
+- manure production (nitrogen excretion; according to the current methodology no reductions are made for nitrogen losses due to volatilisation in stables, storages and with the application to the land);

 - manure withdrawals (manure export, manure processed as industrial waste, non-agricultural use of manure, other withdrawals);